Incidental Urban Anthropology #004

 “Bush turkey invasion?
 We’ve got your contents covered, Jindalee.”

 Just how a native animal can possibly be “invading” is beyond me, but the fact remains, public attitudes towards native animals are constantly being shaped by how they are depicted in the public realm.

 I see Suncorp’s new campaign as a stark counterpoint to what we were attempting to do with Hoisted.
 On one hand we have a big corporation reinforcing harmful attitudes and cynically cashing in on negative public perception to garner brand loyalty (nothing new there).
 On the other, our intervention aimed to challenge people to think about the human/nature relationship and open a space to consider where exactly we should be placing that very loyalty.
-A loyalty which brands too often monopolise with campaigns like these.
+A loyalty which brands too often attempt to monopolise with campaigns like these.